-Honor which previously was a sub-grouped company of the Chinese tech giant Huawei, split from its parent company in 2020.
-After one year of that split, Honor announced on September 17 that the company is partnering with Microsoft.
+The honor, previously a sub-grouped company of the Chinese tech giant Huawei, split from its parent company in 2020.
+After one year of that split, Honor announced on September 17 that the company was partnering with Microsoft.
 As part of its new mutual goal, both the companies will be working towards building and expanding in the field of Artificial Intelligence and end devices while at the same time focusing on developing forward-looking technology strategies.

 George Zhao, CEO of Honor, said during the signing ceremony, “HONOR and Microsoft will continue to strengthen our strategic partnership and develop solutions that can incorporate different software and hardware technologies for various user scenarios.
 We are confident that together Honor and Microsoft will be able to establish an interconnection between end-devices and the all-scenario ecology to create a new intelligent world for everyone.”

 Microsoft is one of the first groups that is working alongside Honor after its split from Huawei.
 However, all Honor devices use Windows 10 as their official global operating system.